 Florida Power & Light at the St. Lucie Nuclear Power Plant, St. Lucie Island

 Reservations are open now; (888)646.6396 (#1)

-Listen to the online recording (for available dates), leave name and number in party with your phone number for a call back.
+Listen to the online recording (for available dates), leave your name and number in the party with your phone number for a callback.

 Florida Oceanographic Society, Stuart

 Monday & Wednesday nights from May 30th – August 1st (Monday & Thursday nights during July 4th week).
 9pm (doors open at 8:50pm for sign-in)

 For any other questions regarding this program, please call 772-225-0505 ext.
 113

 $12 per participant (adult or child).